kozymacro/web/content/en/hardware/terms.md

 **2.3.
 Beta Status.**

-Kozy Hardware is currently in closed beta testing.
+Kozy Hardware is currently in beta testing.
 By purchasing, you acknowledge that:
-- The product is in testing phase and may contain bugs or limitations
+- The product is being actively developed and may contain bugs or limitations
+- New features are being added and improvements are being made
 - Features may be modified or removed during the beta period
 - Beta status may affect product stability and performance